RohanNagar/op-connect-sdk-java/README.md

 An unofficial SDK for interacting with the
 [1Password Connect API](https://support.1password.com/connect-api-reference).

-Still a work in progress, feel free to submit pull requests fixing bugs or implementing methods/enhancements.
+Still a work in progress, feel free to submit pull requests or issues if you encounter bugs or need additional enhancements.

-Open an issue if something is missing that you need.
+Until version 1.0.0, any new release may contain breaking changes.

 Maven artifact coming soon.